On cognitive demand of recycling

 Recently though I started wondering if I should be more efficient at recycling, so I googled for a bit, and … got nowhere.

 For instance, one of my fluorescent light bulbs died.
 It’s not recycled by the council, so can’t be put in the recycling dumpster.
 Apparently it also contains mercury and shouldn’t be put in general waste either.
 The closest recycling facility that accepts energy efficient bulbs is 15 mins from me by tube.
-The question is — disregarding that I don’t feel like spending half an hour in transport to recycle couple of light bulbs: is it more efficient for the planet if instead of going there I just spend that time on my high paying job and donate the money.
+The question is — disregarding that I don’t feel like spending half an hour in transport to recycle couple of light bulbs: is it more efficient for the planet if instead of going there I just spend that time on my job and donate the money?
 I seriously suspect that recycling a bulb is not the most environmentally efficient thing I can do with my skills.
 How much environmental impact in terms of pure dollars of damage does a light bulb have anyway?
 Sadly, I didn’t manage to find any specific numbers.

 Another thing that puzzled me: is it worth washing a soiled plastic container before recycling?
 You’re wasting hot water and detergents after all, which also has some environmental impact (also your time if you wash manually).
 The internet gives confusing answers, starting from people who put their greasy plastic in dishwasher to suggestions to only give a quick rinse.
 I can’t understand how rinsing without washing helps against attracting bacteria and greasing paper in mixed recycling.
 Couldn’t google anything meaningful either.